johnfmorton/text-a-mess/README.md

 I got the idea for this little app a few days ago while going through my Bluesky feed.
 I saw someone using diacritical marks in their status update in a funny way, and I thought it would be fun to have an app that lets you mess up your text as much or as little as you wanted.

-Then, on March 23, 2025, it had a free Sunday, so I built it as fast as possible using some techniques I wanted to test.
+Then, on March 23, 2025, I had a free Sunday, so I built it as fast as possible using some techniques I wanted to test.

 [Text-a-Mess](https://text-a-mess.supergeekery.com/) is the result of that day's work.